Willo Flood: International career

 Flood previously represented Republic of Ireland U16, Republic of Ireland U17, Republic of Ireland U18 and Republic of Ireland U19.
 In January 2003, Flood was called up to the Republic of Ireland under-20 squad for the first time, but he did not play.
 Later in the same year, Flood was called up to the FIFA World Youth Championship in UAE.
 He played four times in the tournament, as Republic of Ireland U20 were eliminated in the Round of 16 against Colombia U20.

 In October 2003, Flood was called up for the Republic of Ireland under-21 squad.
 He was called up to the U21 squad for the Madeira International Tournament in February 2004.
 On 25 February 2004, Flood made his Republic of Ireland U21 debut against Portugal U21, as the U21 side drew 0–0.
 He began to feature for the U21 squad regularly between 2004 and 2006.
 On 7 October 2005, Flood scored his first goal for Republic of Ireland U21, in a 1–1 draw against Cyprus U21.
 His good performances resulted in Republic of Ireland U21 team manager Don Givens suggesting Flood could be the next captain for the U21 side.
 This turns out to be correctly predicted, as on 1 September 2006, he captained Republic of Ireland U21, in a 1–0 loss against Belgium U21.

 Flood's performance at Aberdeen caught the eye of Roy Keane, earning him a call-up to the Republic of Ireland Senior squad.

 Personal life

 Flood has a brother, Shane, and grew up in a family of Celtic supporters.
-In June 2007, he became a first-time father when his wife Antoinette gives birth to their first child, causing his move to Dundee United put on hold for the time being.
+In June 2007, he became a first-time father when his wife Antoinette gave birth to their first child, causing his move to Dundee United put on hold for the time being.

 In December 2005, Flood's home in the Wythenshawe area of Manchester was the subject of a burglary in which he was threatened and taunted at knifepoint for over 20 minutes by a 29-year-old man.
 The ordeal left Flood with recurring nightmares, resulting in him needing counselling and being unable to live alone.